U.S. senators push for vote on Hong Kong rights bill as violence rises

 The Democratic-controlled House of Representatives unanimously passed the bill in mid-October, drawing accusations from Beijing that the lawmakers had “sinister intentions.”

+Speaking in Beijing, Chinese Foreign Ministry spokesman Geng Shuang said China had already lodged “stern representations” with the United States about the legislation and urged that it not be passed into law.

+“If the legislation ultimately passes into law, it won’t only harm Chinese interests and Sino-U.S. relations, it will seriously harm the United States’ own interests.
+On the wrong actions of the U.S. side, China will inevitably take vigorous measures to firmly respond, to staunchly safeguard our sovereignty, security and development interests.”

-Police in Hong Kong battled pro-democracy protesters at several university campuses on Tuesday in sometimes savage clashes, as parts of the city were paralysed including Hong Kong’s central financial district, which was tear-gassed for a second day running.
+Police in Hong Kong battled pro-democracy protesters at several university campuses on Tuesday in sometimes savage clashes, as parts of the city were paralyzed including Hong Kong’s financial district, which was tear-gassed for a second day running.

-Those flare-ups occurred a day after police shot an unarmed protester at close range and a man was doused with gasoline and set on fire in some of the worst violence since the protests began.
+Those flare-ups occurred a day after police shot an unarmed protester at close range and police said “rioters” doused a man with gasoline and set him ablaze in some of the worst violence since the protests began.

 Risch and fellow Republican Senator Marco Rubio are to meet on Wednesday with Republican Senate Majority Leader Mitch McConnell to discuss the possibility of getting floor time for a vote on the bill, aides said.